treweathers/Java_Developer/Course_2/Course_2.4.md

         To traverse the list, you should set current to list.head (which is a ListNode), and then use current.value.
 Can you update your code so current is a ListNode?

-Got it

-Awesome! 🚀

         Before you move on, here are a couple of things to check:

         Make sure your while loop actually moves to the next node each time (otherwise, it could get stuck).
         Only return -1 after the loop, not inside it—otherwise, you’ll stop after checking just the first node.
         Try updating those parts and see what happens!

-Good try, but your loop isn't traversing the list correctly and doesn't handle empty lists.

-Try rethinking how you move through each node and count positions.
-Want a hint or would you like to give it another shot first?

-Good try, but your loop isn't traversing the list correctly and doesn't handle cases where the value isn't found.

-Want to give it another shot, or would you like a hint?

-Be specific

-Absolutely!
-Here’s what’s happening in your code:

-Your while loop condition is current.value == x, so it only enters the loop if the very first node matches x.
-This means it won’t check the rest of the list if the first node isn’t x.
-If current is null (for an empty list), current.value will cause an error.
-You should be looping while current != null, and inside the loop, check if current.value == x.
-Only increment your counter when you visit a node.
         Try updating your loop to:

         Loop while current != null
-Inside the loop, check if current.value == x
-If yes, return the counter (don’t forget to start counting from 1, since the first node is position 1) If not, move to the next node and increment the counter Want to give it another shot with these adjustments?
+        Inside the loop, check if current.value == x If yes, return the counter (don’t forget to start counting from 1, since the first node is position 1) If not, move to the next node and increment the counter Want to give it another shot with these adjustments?

 ## Lesson 3
 ## Lesson 4